green hat and shamrock on a laptop keyboard

 7 Ways Staffing Agencies Can Cultivate a Niche and Grow

 While it might seem counter-intuitive, staffing agencies that narrow their marketing focus could spur faster growth.
-Here are seven ways to carve out a staffing agency niche to grow your staffing, recruiting or temporary employment agency.
+Here are seven ways to carve out a staffing agency niche to grow your staffing, recruiting, or temporary employment agency.

 A Niche for Staffing Agencies – Narrow Your Focus to Expand Your Client Base